Javrel/Life-of-Blob/README.md

 ### Javrel
 #### Lead Dev (Also general project lead)
 Principle Data Engineer by trade, have coding experience in python, joining the team as lead dev and project lead.
 Have only dabbled in game creation years ago.
-I want to create a game but need a team, so I would like to create a low stress learning environement to create one with likemineded people.
+I want to create a game but need a team, so I would like to create a low stress learning environment to create one with likemineded people.

+### KriegMorgan
+#### Music and Sound Lead
+Cellar monkey turned junior accountant by trade, music maker by passion and hobby.
+Here to make some tunes, kick ass and I would say chew bubblegum but I don't like it.

 ## What we need